gemrb/gemrb/demo/data/README.md

 All used OpenGameArt assets are collated in this collection: https://opengameart.org/content/gemrb-demo-assets

-Hand cursor icon was done by yd (CC0).

 Window and GUI design based on Lamoot's RPG GUI construction kit v1.0 (CC-BY)

 Main cursors are from Tempest in the Aether and Ryzom Core (CC-BY-SA 3.0)